greenorbitspace/hub/userguide/content/en/docs/glossary/c/climate-positive-net-negative.md

 ---
-title: Climate Positive (Net Negative)
+title: Climate positive (net negative)
 ref: climate-positive-net-negative
+weight: 1
+exported_at: '2025-06-16T15:05:52.140421+00:00'
-description: Climate positive (net negative) refers to actions or practices that remove more carbon dioxide from the atmosphere than they emit, leading to a net reduction in greenhouse gases.
-This concept emphasizes the importance of creating a positive impact on the climate by not only reducing emissions but actively contributing to the restoration of the environment.
+definition: Climate positive (net negative) refers to practices and actions that result in a net reduction of greenhouse gases in the atmosphere, meaning that more carbon is removed or offset than is emitted.
+This concept aims to promote sustainability by encouraging activities that contribute to environmental restoration and combat climate change.
-notion_page_id: 99deeb5a-67da-4d8e-bbda-7a196782ce8e
-exported_at: '2025-06-16T14:24:48.900581+00:00'
 tags:
 - sustainability
 - goals
-category:
+id: GL20
+categories:
 - Sustainability & Environment
-id: GL20
 ---